 Teaching & TA-ing

-I have four years of experience teaching and TA-ing college media studies classes, including courses on film, television, digital media, and graphic novels and comics.
-Some of the courses I have taught and TA'd include:
+I have four years of experience teaching and TA-ing college media studies classes, including courses on film, television, digital media, video games, and graphic novels and comics.
+Some of the courses I have taught and TA'd at Northwestern University include:

-- The History of Queer and Transgender Television in America
+The History of Queer and Trans Television in America

-- Transgender Representation and Technological Mobility in Tangerine (a film shot entirely using iPhones)
+Trans Representation and Technological Mobility in the film Tangerine (which was shot entirely using iPhones)

 I have experience doing editorial work for academic and popular publications.